-Designing, implementing and operating a System of Quality Management deficiencies that require corrective actions and to provide the basis for evaluating the overall effectiveness of the System of Quality Management.
+Designing, implementing and operating a System of Quality Management process to focus the firm's attention on mitigating risks that may have impact on engagement quality.
+It also requires more extensive monitoring of the System of Quality Management to identify deficiencies that require corrective actions and to provide the basis for evaluating the overall effectiveness of the System of Quality Management.